 But the worst part of the existential depression

-is that there is nothing we
+is that nothing we

-can do to cure ourselves of this depression.
+can do will cure this depression.

 When we are stricken by biochemical or situational depression,

 And often we can change our biochemistry or our situation.